Milwaukee OG: The Wisconsin State Fair cream puff

 Cool, new things pop up every day in Brew City, but longtime players like Miller Brewing Company provide the original greatness (OG's) of this extraordinary place.

-Most people won't be surprised to learn that the most popular food item sold at the Wisconsin State Fair is none other than the iconic cream puff, an item which has been sold at the Fair every year since 1924.
+If there's one food item that stands out above the rest at the Wisconsin State Fair, it's the iconic cream puff, a sweet treat which has been sold at the Fair every year since 1924.

 This towering dessert is comprised of a light, eggy dough (pâte à choux) that's baked until airy and golden, split in half and filled to the brim with a tower of whipped sweet cream.